 *Ideal for ages 5+

-The Bubblebum is pretty amazing.
+The Bubblebum is a pretty amazing collapsible booster seat.
 It weighs about one pound and deflates/rolls to the size of a soda bottle.
 Setting it up takes just a few seconds, and there’s even a shoulder belt guide to give a great fit for kids of different sizes in all different vehicles.

 If you’re a family with a mature kid who doesn’t sleep in the car the Bubblebum gives you the paragon of portability.
 It’s the perfect option for taking around on days in a city when you think you might hop in a taxi to get home at night or if you’re taking lots of planes and trains for an extended trip.